BivinSadler/MSDS-6373-Time-Series/Syllabus and Course Docs/ReadMe.md

-# Syllbaus and Course Docs!
+# Syllabus and Course Docs!